EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Tanzania NPS/Tanzania NPS Wave 5/readme.md

  ### Plot Areas
  * Combines GPS-measured plot areas and farmer-estimated areas into a set of variables used for field size in subsequent modules
+ * We observed some very high GPS-measured areas given the reported units (>10,000 acres) and replace them with farmer-estimated area

  ### Plot Decisionmakers
  * Determines gender of person or people who make plot management decisions - 1: male, 2: female, or 3: mixed male and female